SadiaAfrinMeghla/Java/README.md

-#Java Practice Problems for Automation Software Quality Analysts (SQA)
+# Java Practice Problems for Automation Software Quality Analysts (SQA)

-Welcome to a curated selection of foundational Java problems tailored to bolster your skills as an Automation Software Quality Analyst (SQA).
-These exercises are pivotal for sharpening your abilities in automated testing, an indispensable facet of contemporary software development.
+## Welcome to essential Java practice problems for SQAs in automation, crafted to enhance testing skills crucial for modern software development.

-Why Java?
+### Why Java?
-Java remains an indispensable tool in the realm of automation testing, prized for its platform independence, resilience, and extensive community backing.
-Mastery of Java equips you with the arsenal required to excel in SQA, empowering you to craft efficient, scalable, and dependable automated tests.
+Java is vital for SQA automation, enabling the creation of efficient tests with its platform independence and strong community support.

 Paraphrased Java Challenges:
 Factorial Computation: Calculate the factorial of a given number.